KxSystems/ldap/README.md

 Syntax: `.ldap.getGlobalOption[option]`

-### .ldap.bind_s
+### .ldap.bind

 Synchronous bind operations are used to authenticate clients (and the users or applications behind them) to the directory server, to establish an authorization identity that will be used for subsequent operations processed on that connection, and to specify the LDAP protocol version that the client will use.
 See [here](https://ldap.com/the-ldap-bind-operation/) for reference documentation

-Syntax: `.ldap.bind_s[sess;dn;cred;mech]`
+Syntax: `.ldap.bind[sess;dn;cred;mech]`

 Where

 - sess is an int/long that represents the session previously created via .ldap.init
 - dn is a string/symbol.
 The DN of the user to authenticate.
-This should be empty for anonymous simple authentication, and is typically empty for SASL authentication because most SASL mechanisms identify the target account in the encoded credentials.
+This should be an empty string/symbol or generic null for anonymous simple authentication, and is typically empty for SASL authentication because most SASL mechanisms identify the target account in the encoded credentials.
 It must be non-empty for non-anonymous simple authentication.
 - cred is a char/byte array or symbol.
 LDAP credentials (e.g. password).
-Pass empty string/symbol when no password required for connection.
+Pass empty string/symbol or generic null when no password required for connection.
 - mech is a string/symbol.
-Pass an empty string to use the default LDAP_SASL_SIMPLE mechanism.
+Pass an empty string or generic null to use the default LDAP_SASL_SIMPLE mechanism.
 Query the attribute 'supportedSASLMechanisms' from the  server's rootDSE for the list of SASL mechanisms the server supports.

 Returns a dict consisting of